Melinysh/dropboxfs/README.md

 ### How to run it

 [Register an app with Dropbox](https://www.dropbox.com/developers/apps) and generate an access token for dropboxfs to use.
+Make sure your system has [FUSE](https://github.com/libfuse/libfuse) installed.

 ```
 git clone https://github.com/Melinysh/dropboxfs.git